harbour/core/utils/hbmk2/doc/hbmk2.pt_BR.md

   - When multiple target type selection options \(\-hblib, \-hbdyn, etc\.\) are specified, the first one will be significant, the rest will be silently ignored\.
   - Libraries and object files built with/for CA\-Cl\*pper will not work with any supported platform/compiler\.
   - Padrões e especificações suportadas podem variar de acordo com plataforma/compilador\.
-  - GNU Make or any C compiler specific make tool and MSYS \(on Windows\) are not needed to run hbmk2\.
+  - não necessita de qualquer ferrramenta make do compilador C, GNU Make e MSYS \(no Windows\) para rodar hbmk2\.
   - \. \(dot\) passed as first parameter will enter the interactive Harbour shell\.